mkv25-games/LD30/design/tasklist.md

 Improvements
 ------------
-+ Saving of game state
++ Saving and loading of game state
 + AI Players
 + Variety of AI Players
 + Sexier graphics for planets